maximemulder/clam/README.md

 Clam is simply a pet project of mine, it is not intended to be a full-blown programming language.
 I created it during my master's thesis evaluation to learn OCaml, practice functional programming and apply some of the knowledge I had gained on types and type theory.

-As said in the roadmap, some features are not complete yet, although the examples should work.
+As said in the roadmap, some features are not complete yet, although the examples do work.